 Purification of the body and mind are specified in the Yoga Sutras as a necessary step in detaching from the physical world in preparation for meditation.
 For us, this might mean identifying and releasing thought patterns that have the ability to distract us from our purposes.
 If we can clear away thoughts that dwell on negativity or meanness toward ourselves or others then there’s less clutter up there when it comes time for inner focus.

 Contentment is a real challenge for many people so it’s well worth examining why it’s so damn hard to feel happy with ourselves.
-The culture of always wanting more, of status, of constant striving to out-do is so pervasive that it actually takes a bit of effort to realize that it’s not compulsory.
+The culture of always wanting more, of status, of constant striving to out-do is so pervasive that it actually takes a bit of effort to realise that it’s not compulsory.
 Existing in a state of constant dissatisfaction and comparison isn’t the only way.
 A practice of expressing gratitude can help us feel better about the good things we do (already) have in our lives.

 One of the translations of tapas is heat, so it is often interpreted as encouraging practices that stoke our inner fire.
 Miller explains that asceticism was though to produce the heat of tapas.
 Purification through self-discipline is described in Patanjali’s work.
 In contemporary yoga, tapas might be observed through the daily practice of postures or meditation which require self-control to maintain.